 Before the Malcolm Shabazz Harlem Market opened on 116th Street, there were tons of street vendors on 125th Street and Lenox Avenue selling fabric, beads, jewelry, and anything else you needed to make your look complete.
 Queens-based airbrush masters Shirt Kings eventually moved from the Jamaica Colosseum up to Harlem.
 “After we opened up another location on Long Island, I opened up a Shirt King shop on 125th, directly across from the Apollo Theater,” says Phade, one of the founders of the homegrown T-shirt line Run-D.M.C. and LL COOL J wore early on.
 Dapper Dan introduced himself and invited the Shirt Kings to work out of a back room in his store.
 “He had an array of customers from Chicago, Detroit, Cleveland, people were driving from all over the states and flying in from overseas to come see him,” says Phade.

 Those in the know got their Nike AF1s at the famed South Bronx store known as “Jew Man’s.”
 Much has been written about the legendary sneaker spot, and Complex listed it as one of the 50 Best Sneaker Stores of All Time.

 Dr. Jay’s started in the South Bronx in 1975 and later expanded across the city.
 The bright red sign is still a beacon for anyone looking for kids and adult clothing made by companies like Baby Phat, G-Unit, and L.A.M.B.

-Spike Lee wears some of his clothing line, 40 Acres and Mule / Photo by John van Hasselt/Sygma via Getty Images
+Photo by John van Hasselt/Sygma via Getty Images

 Fulton Mall, off the pedestrian street in downtown Brooklyn, was a hot spot for bucket hats and sheepskin coats.
 Gibbs, inside Albee Square Mall, was the place for Bally sneakers.